Jzukas125/Obsidian-Notes/CyberSecruity/Web Dev/PHP.md

 PHP files can contain text, HTML, CSS, JavaScript, and PHP code.
 PHP code is executed on the server, and the result is returned to the browser as plain HTML.

-PHP can generate dynamic content, it can create
+PHP can generate dynamic content, it can create, open, read, write, delete, and close files on the serer.
+It can collect form data, send and receive cookies, add, delete, and modify data in your database.
+PHP can be used to control user-access and can encrypt data.

+PHP runs on various platforms, is compatible with more servers, supports a wide range of databases, is free, and is easy to learn while running efficiently on the server side